hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `enhanced_networking` (boolean) - Enable enhanced
     networking (SriovNetSupport and ENA) on HVM-compatible AMIs.
 If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.

--   `external_id` (string) - External ID if assuming a role in another account which does not belongs to your organization.

 -   `force_deregister` (boolean) - Force Packer to first deregister an existing AMI if one with the same name already exists.
 Default `false`.